Shrine of St. Faustina (Warsaw): Transition

-Works launched by rev. Polak triggered wide controversy.
-Skeptics claimed that the overhaul would do away with historical memorial, wipe out unique picturesque interior, remove informal monument to the Warsaw Uprising and violate the conservation law.
+Works launched by Rev. Polak triggered wide controversy.
+Skeptics claimed that the overhaul would do away with historical memorial, wipe out unique picturesque interior, remove the informal monument to the Warsaw Uprising, and violate conservation laws.
 Some noted that mass in the crude, bullet-ridden red-brick building with stars shining over the transparent roof made an unforgettable experience; others asserted that the new project envisioned a banal construction with no architectural value.
-In 2001 the Masovian monument protection office launched the process of registering the church as a law-protected site; the bureaucratic drudgery was finalized in 2003, when construction works were already in full swing.
-Supporters of the renovation claimed that crumbling bricks were hazard to the public, acrylic roof ensured glasshouse effect in the summer and cracked walls guaranteed sub-zero temperatures in the winter, following construction of new large residential estates the small church no longer met the needs of multiplied parish community and that the church was monument to Nazi barbarity and Communist malice rather than to the Warsaw Uprising.
+In 2001, the Masovian monument protection office launched the process of registering the church as a law-protected site.
+The bureaucratic processes stretched into 2003, when construction works were already in full swing.
+Supporters of the renovation claimed that crumbling bricks were hazard to the public, that the acrylic roof ensured a glasshouse effect in the summer and cracked walls guaranteed sub-zero temperatures in the winter, and other safety concerns.
+As well, they cited that following the construction of new large residential estates in the area, the small church no longer met the needs of multiplied parish community.
+Culturally, some felt that the church was monument to Nazi barbarity and Communist malice rather than to the Warsaw Uprising.

-The conflict was defined along different lines, clearly marked by emerging animosity between increasingly secular and progressive elites and increasingly traditionalist Church.
+The conflict was defined along different lines, clearly marked by emerging animosity between increasingly secular and progressive socio-economic elites, and an increasingly traditionalist Church.
 Supporters of the renovation suspected that the Warsaw intellectual and art pundits intended to keep the church as a monument to their own activity of the 1980s.
 Opponents maintained that the Polish Roman-Catholic Church was plagued by narrow-mindedness, glitzy esthetics and temptation to show off wealth.
-Some concluded that ecclesiastic decision-makers wanted no competition to the cult of St. Faustina, especially that the church was to be elevated to the status of her shrine.
-Few noted that in Poland following the period of "Church-sponsored art" the religious and the artists parted and found themselves largely on the collision course.
+Some concluded that ecclesiastic decision-makers wanted no competition to the cult of St. Faustina, especially if the church was to be elevated to the status of her shrine.
+A few noted that in Poland, following the period of "Church-sponsored art", the religious and the artists parted and found themselves largely on a collision course.